ibm-cloud-docs/cloud-pak-data/limitations.md

 * When service instances are created, they initially appear as Failed or Red because the persistent volume claims take some time to bound.

-* The installation does not support on IBM Managed Redhat Openshift Cluster VPC (Gen2).
-It supports only the classic infrastructure.
+* The installation is not supported on IBM Managed Redhat Openshift Cluster VPC (Gen2).
+It supports the classic infrastructure only.

-* The error message "Error verifying current oauth token - Error from server (NotFound) as install is performed as serviceaccount" can be ignored in the error log.
+* In the error log, the error message "Error verifying current oauth token - Error from server (NotFound) as install is performed as serviceaccount" can be ignored.

 For general information about troubleshooting , see [Troubleshooting problems in Cloud Pak for Data](https://www.ibm.com/support/producthub/icpdata/docs/content/SSQNUZ_current/cpd/troubleshoot/troubleshooting.html).